Irish National Liberation Army: Feuds and splits

 O'Reilly saw the remnants of the original INLA organisation based in Dublin and Munster as a threat to his legitimacy as chief of staff.
 Harry Flynn and Gerry Roche were released from Portlaoise Prison in 1984 and set about trying to reconstruct the organisation founded by Costello.
-Gerry Roche won agreement by a very narrow majority, on the Ard Comhairle of the lRSP to publish a newspaper.
-He wanted to call the paper "The Broad Front" and although permission wasn't granted he went ahead anyway, calling the paper "Freedom Struggle".
+Gerry Roche won an agreement by a very narrow majority, on the Ard Comhairle of the lRSP to publish a newspaper.
+He wanted to call the paper "The Broad Front" and although permission was not granted he went ahead anyway, calling the paper "Freedom Struggle".
 In the editorial in the first and only issue, Flynn made reference to the tradition of Connolly, Mellowes and Costello but no mention was made of Marx, Engels or Lenin; this was viewed as a reflection of his disagreement with the new Marxist/Leninist line.
 In response, the O'Reilly faction tried to assassinate both Flynn and Roche.
 The old arms links were re-activated by the Dublin-Munster grouping as part of an effort to either create a new republican socialist movement or reform the existing INLA; between 1984 and late 1986 they held meetings with Al-Fatah and other Arab sympathisers in Prague, East Berlin, Warsaw, and Tunisia.
-In 1984 guns started coming into Ireland against in modest amounts; Škorpion machine pistols, VZOR pistols, and grenades were smuggled, as well some "remotes" for bomb detonators.
+In 1984 guns started coming into Ireland in modest amounts; Škorpion machine pistols, VZOR pistols, and grenades were smuggled, as well as some "remotes" for bomb detonators.
 Seamus Ruddy from Newry joined the INLA in Dublin in the 1970s.
 He was arrested in 1978 for smuggling arms but was acquitted.
 After dissension among local members, Ruddy drifted away from the main organisation and in 1983 went to Paris where he taught English.
 He disappeared in late May 1985, after a meeting with three leading members of the INLA, one of them being John O'Reilly.
 The three were searching for arms and believed that Ruddy knew where they could be found.
 At the time, the INLA denied that it was involved with his disappearance and resisted pressure from the Ruddy family to help it locate his whereabouts.
 In late 1993, a former high-ranking member of the INLA, Peter Stewart, finally admitted that the INLA had killed Ruddy in Paris.
 Ruddy's remains were found there in 2017.